 Not everything can be bundled of course, but maybe some of your offerings can.
 Microsoft includes an awful lot in Office 365, but not everything – Dynamics, for example, is a big add-on.
 If most of your customers use a specific configuration of what you offer, that is probably something you can bundle, then offer the other elements as upgrades or extensions.

 Talk to your customers about CAPEX to OPEX considerations – where can you help them?
 Consider your competition.
 What are they doing?
 How can you differentiate or learn from them?

 By spending a little time now to identify your best opportunities for bundling, you can provide the most attractive solutions to your customers and help position your business above the competition.

-Bundling is just one consideration in B2B product marketing.
+Bundling is just one consideration in a B2B product marketing strategy.
 We work with our clients to ask many of these questions, do the research, evaluate the marketplace, and communicate effectively.
 We are not your average marketing agency – we are technical people with a marketing passion.
 Contact us to discuss how B2B product marketing might form part of your marketing strategy.